In This Article

 The good news.
 The really good news.
 The fantastic news.
 Aeroplan will no longer include surcharges on any award tickets.
 This means award tickets on partners such as Austrian Airlines and Lufthansa – notorious for steep surcharges – will no longer have the steep cash cost.

-We’ll note that Aeroplan maintains that you should be able to book all trips online.
+We’ll note that Aeroplan maintains that you should be able to book all trips online, but currently there is no option to book a stopover online.

 Cancellation and Change Fees